logan-han/deye-force-discharger/README.md

 ## Android Widget

-I've also created an Android app to show SoC & charge/discharge status in 1x1 widget.
+I've also created an Android app for this and some extra features like show SoC & charge/discharge status in 1x1 widget.

+Worth consider if you don't have a place to host this.

 Drop me an email if you want to be a tester. (logan_at_han.life)